ASCCA Board Members

 While serving as the President of ASCCA she has successfully sought funding that has enabled ASCCA to employ three part time staff; and has organised partnerships and sponsorships between ASCCA and a number of philanthropic trusts, organisations and businesses.

-Nan represents ASCCA on many committees and is a member of the Digital Switchover Expert Group and the Cyber Security Awareness Week Committee.
+Nan represents ASCCA on many committees and is a member of the Tech Savvy Seniors Committee, the Older Australians Working Group and the Cyber Security Awareness Week Committee.
 She is a member of the consortium that is rolling out the Federal Government funded Broadband for Seniors Kiosks across Australia.
-She is also a Carers NSW Representative and is a member of the inaugural Carers Advisory Council.
-Senator Stephen Conroy, Minister for Broadband Communications and the Digital Divide has just announced that Nan has been chosen as a Broadband Champion.
+She is also a Carers NSW Representative and has been a Seniors Week Ambassador each year since 2013.
+Nan is a Champion for 2016 Year of Digital Inclusion.

 Joan Craymer became a director of The Australian Seniors Computer Clubs Association (ASCCA) in 2006, and in 2007 became ASCCA's newsletter editor.
 In November 2009 she became ASCCA's Vice President.

 Joan actively promotes the work and ideals of ASCCA and believes it provides the structure that gives the opportunity for senior people to help their peers gain knowledge that minimises isolation in a rapidly changing technical environment; as well as giving them a strong voice in government and business.